Table of contents

 Breeding for a specific trait is not the same as speciation, but it works in much the same way.
 In order to breed for a specific trait, you must restrict the flow of genes into your breeding population over a number of generations.
 This increases the probability of the desired gene showing up in any single individual.
 Unfortunately, it also increases the incidence of unwanted genes—something breeders must prepare for.

-Although it would be helpful to own an island or remote tract of land for breeding purposes, an “island” can be formed from other types of isolation.
+Although it would be helpful to own an island or remote tract of land for bee breeding purposes, an “island” can be formed from other types of isolation.
 A freeway, a mountain range, a lake, a city, or a dearth of floral resources are all things that can restrict the flow of genes into an area.
 A famous example is Central Park in New York City.
-From the sky it is a huge green park surrounded by immense buildings and endless pavement.
+From the sky, you see a huge green park surrounded by immense buildings and endless pavement.
 Central Park would not be an island to honey bees because they can fly great distances, but it is an island to certain native bees with foraging ranges of several hundred yards at most.

 Those beekeepers who are successful at raising varroa-resistant bees have generally spent many years in an area that is somewhat protected from genetic contamination.
 These two factors, time and separation, mean they’ve had a lot of influence on the bee populations in their local area.
 In other words, they have been able to flood their area with “good” genes, so there is a higher probability that their queens will mate with drones who also have varroa-resistant traits.
 In essence, they shift the gene pool within their “island.”